Tanndev/Maelstrom/documentation/rules.md

 - **5**: Outstanding.
 You're Deadshot, if he was in Cirque du Soleil.

 ###### Reflexes
-Reflexes is the ability to react and take actions quickly.
+Reflexes is reacting and taking actions quickly.
 It's used for quickdraws, dodging, unaimed shots, evasive maneuvers, and other activities where the limiting factor is reaction time.
 - **0**: Abysmal.
 You're even surprised by your own actions.
 - **1**: Poor.
 Sloths respond faster than you.
 - **2**: Average.
 You can dodge a wrench (or a ball) if it's slow enough.